1990 – present

 Decides to stencil his art after realizing how much less time it takes to complete a piece of work.

-Bansky produces a run of spoof £10 notes, replacing the Queen’s image with Princess Diana’s, and replacing the “Bank of England” text with “Bansky of England.”
+Banksy produces a run of spoof £10 notes, replacing the Queen’s image with Princess Diana’s, and replacing the “Bank of England” text with “Banksy of England.”